pratik-123/MovieShowcase/README.md

 - MVVM architecture
 - Asynchronously data fetch
 - Codable protocol use with generic
 - implement load more data in tableview and collectionview
+- Stackview with dynamic content height with show hide

 # Following pods are use
 - SDWebImage use for cache image